 - SIS achieved Investors in People in February 2014.
 We chose not to renew this quality mark in 2017.
 We incorporated staff feedback as a customer group within CSE.

 “Indicators of strong performance include the growth of the service and also the sucess of pilots in health promotion and advocacy with strong uptake” Iip Assessor

 - SIS achieved the Quality Performance Mark for Advocacy in June 2016.
-We will be renewing this quality mark in autumn2019.
+We are in the process of renewing this quality mark .